shailesh1729/tisp/_sources/set_theory/relations.md

 is called a *chain* if for every $x, y \in Y$ either $x \leq y$ or $y \leq x$ holds.

-A chain is also known as a *totally ordered set*.
+A chain is also known as *totally ordered*.
 ````

 *  In a partially ordered set $X$, we don't require that